collectiveaccess/CollectiveAccessManual/providence/user/setup/install/Ubuntu_20.04.md

 # Installing on Ubuntu 20.04 LTS

-CollectiveAccess relies on a number of open-source software packages to run such as MySQL (database server), PHP (programming lanaguage) and Apache or nginx (web server), to name just a few.
-These required packages, all of which are standard parts of the Ubuntu distribution, can be installed using the standard [apt] package manager.
+CollectiveAccess relies on a number of open-source software packages to run such as MySQL (database server), PHP (programming language) and Apache or Nginx (web server), to name just a few.
+These required packages, all of which are standard parts of the Ubuntu distribution, can be installed using the standard `apt` package manager.

 To start bring up a command line terminal on your Ubuntu system.
 Many of the commands required for installation must be run as the root (administrative) user.
-You can either log in as the root user, or (preferably) run the commands using [sudo], which executes commands as the root user for authorized users.
-We assume use of [sudo] and include it whenever it is required.
+You can either log in as the root user, or (preferably) run the commands using `sudo`, which executes commands as the root user for authorized users.
+We assume use of `sudo` and include it whenever it is required.

 First, we install a web server.
 These instructions assume use of Apache.
-You can also install [nginx](https://www.nginx.com), a popular alternative to Apache if desired, although the web-server specific configuration will differ from that described here.
+You can also install [Nginx](https://www.nginx.com), a popular alternative to Apache if desired, although the web-server specific configuration will differ from that described here.
 To install Apache enter in the terminal: